Collect 8 points per £1 on your baby shop with Boots Parenting Club.Join for free

-When do babies start teething?
-What are the signs to look out for, & which are the best teething remedies?
+We answer the most common teething questions including when do babies start teething & what are the signs to look out for and what are the best remedies

 When do babies start teething?

 Most babies cut their first tooth at around six months, but it’s a milestone that is a long time in the making: your baby is born with a full set of 20 milk teeth just below the surface of the gums.
 Don’t worry though – when those early pearly whites start to poke through, you’ll soon know about it!

 While some milk teeth arrive unannounced, others will appear all guns blazing – with excessive dribbling and irritability, sore red gums, flushed cheeks (even just one single flushed cheek), night crying and fitful feeding.
 Your baby may also chew things frantically and become unusually grumpy.
 And it can make parents fret as much as babies: it’s no surprise that teething is one of the most searched-for baby terms on Google, with the most common question being ‘Is my baby teething’ (usually preceded by ‘help’!)

 Fortunately, there’s lots you can do to help, so try one of these if you’re feeling frantic: